Signature Book Printing - Book Printer

 COMPETITIVE EDGE.
 We excel in certain ways, described here.

 MEET YOUR SCHEDULE NEEDS.
-Our normal turn-around time for perfect bound books is 3 weeks, and for or saddle-stitched books 2 weeks (plus whatever amount of time you want to review your proofs).
+Our normal turn-around time for perfect bound books is 3 weeks, and for saddle-stitched books 2 weeks (plus whatever amount of time you want to review your proofs).
 For domestically produced Smythe sewn books or full color books, the turnaround is normally 4-5 weeks.

 If you have a critical schedule need, such as a book signing or conference, please discuss your schedule with us.
 We will develop a specific schedule based on your files-in date, proof review turnaround, production time, and shipping time, and ink this into our production schedules.
 Please do not base scheduling for a critical event on the general guidelines given above.
 The loading in the plant, time to obtain special paper, holiday and vacation times, and other unknowns may affect the actual schedule.
-The only way to be sure is to develop a specific schedule with us.
+The only way to be sure is for us to develop a specific schedule for you.
 And then, I suggest you allow some buffer time for things to go wrong (snow storms, floods, transportation delays, etc.)

 RUN LENGTH.
 We do not normally quote for fewer than 500 copies of black and white soft cover books or fewer than 300 copies of hard cover books or books that are mostly in color.
 We can produce any quantity above that which you want.
 At the low end, it's all a matter of economics.
 As you can see from the chart below, the unit cost -- the cost per copy -- starts high and drops as the quantity of books increases.